 Since its inception in the 1920s, boudoir photography was considered to be too sensual and intimate in nature, later becoming outlawed in the early-mid 20th century.
-20 years later, boudoir photography rose to prominence with the idea of pin-up girls and their role in propaganda to recruit men to be soldiers in World War II.
-Boudoir went from being an illegal practice to empowering women.
+Twenty years later, boudoir photography rose to prominence with the idea of pin-up girls and their role in propaganda to recruit men to be soldiers in World War II.
+The history of boudoir photography went from being an illegal practice to empowering women.

 “Boudoir” is a French word that describes a woman’s private bedroom or sitting room.
 It is derived from other French words bouder (to sulk or pout) and boudeur (sulking) (Miriam 2019).
 In essence, it was a place for women to be alone at their most vulnerable.

 Boudoir photography typically portrays women in romantic, intimate depictions and features fashion and beauty.
 This type of photography is typically set in a bedroom or hotel to give a sense of privacy, hence “boudoir.”
 Naked, semi-naked, or lingerie-clad subjects are featured.

 FAMOUR BOUDOIR PHOTOGRAPHERS

 Albert Arthur Allen, a 1920s photographer, known for his nude portraitures, was one of the first known photographers of this type.
 He did not consider his photographs to be erotic, though many found them to be obscene.
 Arthur featured larger women in a lot of his photography and was noted saying “to see womankind entirely nude would place all women on equality, and it would be only their true mental and physical charm that would lift them from the ordinary.”
 It is with this manifesto that a wave of women’s empowerment started.